s-20/unnamed/Skills.md

 ### Starting Characters - Talents

 New characters start with two Talents.
-Gaining new Talents is difficult if not outright impossible; see [Advancement](Advancement.md) for more details.
+Gaining additional Talents is difficult, but not impossible.
+See [Advancement](Advancement.md).

+Talents can usually be chosen from the list below.
+If you want a alent for something not presented, but of similar scope, to what you see below, discuss it with the group and your GM.
+As with most things, the Talent List in the [unnamed System](unnamedName.md) is flexible (especially during playtest).

 ### Talent List